24/7 Support

 1. A Damaged Cartridge

 If you have a faucet with hot and cold handles that drip water, it may be caused by a damaged cartridge.
 Each handle has a valve controlling the water flow to the faucet in such faucets.
 This allows you to mix the water and find the right temperature.
 The upper part of those valves is referred to as cartridges since they’re self-contained and removable.
 If one of your faucet’s cartridges cracks or wears out, it might allow water to pass through it even when you turn it off.
 Single-handle faucets may also depend on a cartridge.
 However, those faucets use a mixing-style cartridge.
 The cartridge allows a precise amount of hot and cold water to enter the faucet simultaneously to regulate temperature.
 Those cartridges are also prone to failures, leading to a dripping faucet.
 If you believe you have a damaged cartridge, you only have two options to fix it: locate a compatible replacement cartridge and install it or replace the entire faucet.
-Lightfoot Mechanical can help you with cartridge problems because we can access a wide selection of replacement parts.
+Lightfoot Plumbing, Heating, Air & Electrical can help you with cartridge problems because we can access a wide selection of replacement parts.
 In some cases, we even have hard-to-find cartridges for older faucets.
 And, when all else fails, we can help you by installing a new faucet.

 2. Failing O-Rings or Washers